muink/ghpages-fileserver/notes/Renormalization.md

 The (non-)renormalizability of a theory is evident in the perturbative expansion, by counting the **superficial degrees of divergence** $D$ of the Feynman diagrams.
 Basically,

-- Interaction vertices create loops, and loops create divergences.
+- Interaction vertices create loops, and loops create UV divergences.
 Higher order interaction vertices create more loops, which lead to more divergences.

-- External lines suppress divergences.
+- External lines suppress UV divergences by factors like $\frac{1}{\cancel{p}}$ or $\frac{1}{p^2}$.

 For a renormalizable theory, there will be no divergence for diagrams with a sufficient number $E$ of external legs; for a non-renormalizable theory, however, there will always be divergences, no matter how large $E$ is.

 ### Renormalization Schemes

-There is a subtlety in the above procedure: how do we actually relate IR parameters $(g,\Lambda)$ with actual physical quantities (e.g. amplitudes)?
+There is a subtlety in the above procedure: how do we actually relate IR parameters $(g,\Lambda)$ with actual physical quantities, e.g. amplitudes $\mcal{M}(\mu)$?

 In fact, we've assumed that $(g,\Lambda)_{\Lambda\to 0}$ gives the physical couplings that we are familiar with, e.g. mass, electric charge and so on.
 This is not quite true, since physical quantities are actually defined with scattering amplitudes.
 There are different choices of relating $g$ with physical observables; this lead to various renormalization schemes

 - On-shell / pole-mass scheme
 - Minimal subtraction ($\mathrm{MS}$) & modified MS ($\overline{\mathrm{MS}}$)

+## Renormalizability

+Most parameters $g^{(i)}$ are, in fact, _irrelevant_ --- such terms in the Lagrangian get suppressed by $\Lambda/\Lambda_0$ in IR.
+If the IR theory has only _relevant_ couplings, then one should be able to recover their physical values by tuning a finite amount of relevant couplings in the UV, and usually the tuning is unique.
+This is the defining characteristic of a **renormalizable** theory.
+Basically, this means that we can naturally obtain a UV theory by extrapolation.

+> However, the tuning process described above might encounter some serious obstruction: the tuned $g_0$ could blow up at some finite $\Lambda_{\mathrm{UV}}$; this is the so-called _Landau pole_.
+This tells us that the theory only works under some $\Lambda_{\mathrm{UV}}$, i.e. it is not _UV complete_; it's only an _effective_ theory.
+One have to "embed" this Lagrangian into a bigger theory that works beyond $\Lambda_{\mathrm{UV}}$; this is the non-trivial _UV completion_ of an effective theory.

+On the other hand, a theory is **non-renormalizable** if it contains irrelevant couplings in the IR.
+In this case the IR parameters $g$ depend sensitively on small perturbations of the UV parameters $g_0$, and one has to tune infinitely many bare parameters to obtain the physical IR values.
+Such theory is hardly _fundamental_, since it depends on infinitely many parameters; but it's a good _effective theory_ nonetheless.

 ---

-Furthermore, after $\phi_\Lambda$ is completed integrated out, we have:
+Furthermore, after $\phi_\Lambda$ is completely integrated out, we have:

 $$
   S_{\mathrm{eff}}[\phi] \to W,\quad